Culture and social cognition: Cultural learning & Acculturation

 The social cognition humans have allows culture and traditions to be passed on to the next generation.
-Children are highly impressionable and their personalities not only enable them to learn, but as well as the environment they are in.
-Whether or not a child or individual is raised in a collectivist or individualistic culture does not change this as well when comparing cultures from western and eastern cultures.
+Children are highly impressionable, and their personalities not only enable them to learn, but as well as the environment they are in.
+Whether a child or individual is raised in a collectivist or individualistic culture does not change this as well when comparing cultures from western and eastern cultures.
 There still is a universal learning process humans and animals have that allows the transmission of information to be passed on to later generations, it is however just flexible enough to accommodate all cultures.
-Cultural learning specifically, is dependent on the innovation of the creation of new behaviors in different environments and how that behavior is able to be imitated or communicated by other individuals.
+Cultural learning, specifically, is dependent on the innovation of the creation of new behaviors in different environments and how that behavior is able to be imitated or communicated by other individuals.

 The term acculturation also falls under cultural learning where it is defined as when a minority culture within a different society adapts itself to the majority culture, but still retains its own unique features, customs, practices, and beliefs.
 However, while acculturation does occur, there is no empirical research that at an individual level from an immigrant minority group will completely alter their own culture and customs as a result of the cultural learning they are observing from the majority culture.
 The culture of an immigrant from another society to a new society will vary in different degrees based on an individual's attitudes to the majority culture and the one they came from.